NnamdiJr/nnamdijr.github.io/_posts/2016-12-18-Galvanize-Data-Science.md

 # Week 05 Topics:
 Supervised learning was the name of the game this week.
 Decision Trees, k-Nearest Neighbors (kNN), Random Forests, Bagging/Boosting, and Support Vector Machines (SVMs).

-Quote of the week:
+Quote of the week:<br>
 > "You down with [OOB](https://en.wikipedia.org/wiki/Out-of-bag_error)?...
 Yea you know me."
 <br>(_watch [this vid](https://www.youtube.com/watch?v=6xGuGSDsDrM) if you don't get the reference_)

 Again, my Python Machine Learning book was my best friend here.
 But many Learning Theory circles say a gestaltist approach is the best way to learn something, that is, read about it from as many different sources as you can, which has the effect of filling in details one source might have left out and giving you the full range of perspectives on the topic.

 Just like if you look at a potato from one angle it may [look like Channing Tatum](https://www.buzzfeed.com/lyapalater/potatoes-that-look-like-channing-tatum?utm_term=.om97A0MbM#.kt4PNbJOJ), but then you look at it from a different angle and realize that it unfortunately is really just a potato.
-Coincidentally very similar to how ensembles in machine learning work!
+<br>Coincidentally very similar to how ensembles in machine learning work!

 So I spent a lot of time reading other ML material on this week's topics and looking through a couple Python implementations of the algos we learned.
 This was pretty useful for getting a better grasp of them, especially for SVMs, cuz the math involved with that can leave ya feeling a lil [drizz](http://genius.com/10188229).

 We also began pairing across cohorts for pair programming exercises this week. (_an aside: the cohort I'm in is #20, but another cohort, #19, is running at the same time.
 Our lectures are together and the original plan was for pair programming to be done only within your same cohort, but due to some scheduling serendipity we have 3 weeks or so of pairing cross-cohort..._).

 This is great because it makes my goal of being able to connect with everyone in both cohorts a bit easier.

 One of my top reasons for doing Galvanize was to get plugged into a network of data scientists in the Bay Area, and I most def haven't lost sight of that!
-So every single person counts.
+<br>Every single person counts.

 # Airbnb Office Visit:
 On Tuesday I snuck out to go over to the Airbnb building to meetup face-to-face over lunch with my mentor for the first time.

 I had heard a lot of stories from people who have been to Airbnb's HQ before... but wow...
 I mean that place was really... like just.... [gah'dam](http://www.urbandictionary.com/define.php?term=gah+damn) [son](http://www.urbandictionary.com/define.php?term=son)!
-The office is mind-blastingly gorgeous! ...like seriously, the interior designer of that place (or was it Brian, Joe, and Nathan?) must've been up on some higher-dimensional sh*t, [for real](http://www.urbandictionary.com/define.php?term=for+real&defid=266204).
+The office is mind-blastingly gorgeous!

+...like seriously, the interior designer of that place (_[or was it Brian, Joe, and Nathan?](https://www.airbnb.com/about/founders)_) must've been up on some higher-dimensional stuff, [for real](http://www.urbandictionary.com/define.php?term=for+real&defid=266204).

 <p align="center">
-There should be a pic here but I was too chicken to take one and risk looking like a tech [otaku](https://en.wikipedia.org/wiki/Otaku) having a [fanboygasm](http://www.urbandictionary.com/define.php?term=Fanboygasm).
-You can Google it, buuuut.. pics don't do it justice.
+***Insert pic of the office that I was too chicken to take cuz I didn't wanna risk looking like a tech [otaku](https://en.wikipedia.org/wiki/Otaku) having a [fanboygasm](http://www.urbandictionary.com/define.php?term=Fanboygasm).
+<br>You can Google it, buuuut.. pics don't do it justice.***
 </p>

 Anyway..
 I met up with my mentor, and some of the other Data Scientists on the team.

 Although I was worried I wouldn't "fit in", mainly cuz I'd say something dumb that gave me away as a lowly Data Scientist in training, they were all super chill and from the conversations we had it was obvious they were beyond rock solid data scientists.

 A little frightening because you realize how much there is for you to learn still, but also exciting getting a glimpse of the caliber of people I'll be working with during the apprenticeship after Galvanize.
 Hella [dope](http://www.urbandictionary.com/define.php?term=Dope).